 Some find it handy to have a small, shallow wooden box made to prepare the salt and ice in.
 The wooden box may be kept handy for whenever you need it.

 When you go to make ice cream, set the quantity of ice you will need for the freezing process in the clean box and use an ice pick and a hammer to break the ice into small enough pieces.

 After the ice is all broken up, take about one-third as much rock salt, as there is ice, and pour the rock salt into the box over the ice.
 Use a small plastic garden trowel or some other non-metal utensil to mix the ice and salt thoroughly together.

 It's always a good idea to use a plastic drop sheet to protect the floor or working surface from spilled saltwater — salt is corrosive.
 Some prefer to wear rubber gloves when handling rock salt.

-Learning to make homemade ice cream using a hand crank machine is straightforward and easy once you know how.
+Learning how to make homemade ice cream using a hand crank machine is straightforward and easy once you know how.
 First, pack the prepared ice and salt into the space between the freezer canister and the tub by using a wooden stick or spoon to tamp it down tight.

 Do not use metal utensils, as the salt will ruin them.
 Let everything sit for 5 minutes to allow the freezer canister to become icy cold.

 When you're ready to freeze the ice cream or water ice mixture, pour it into the freezer canister until it is about 1/2 to 3/4 full.
 Never fill the can too full.
 Always leave room for the mixture to move about and expand.